Heat pumps are effective solutions to heating and cooling applications for all types of residential homes.

-The combined heat from the source, plus much of the waste energy from the electric motor is then compressed to a high temperature vapor and enters the condenser heat exchanger where it is cooled and condensed into a high pressure liquid ready to begin the cycle again.
+The combined heat from the source, plus much of the waste energy from the electric motor is then compressed to a high-temperature vapor and enters the condenser heat exchanger where it is cooled and condensed into a high-pressure liquid ready to begin the cycle again.

-The heat released during the process of condensing the refrigerant to a liquid is rejected via the heat exchanger directly into air or transferred to water to heat the building.
+The heat released during the process of condensing the refrigerant to a liquid is rejected via the heat exchanger directly into the air or transferred to water to heat the building.
 The air or water temperature at this point could be 43ºC to 60ºC, depending on the design of the system.